jprjr/lua-music-visualizer/README.md

 ## Modules

-There's some internal modules you can use in your lua scripts:
+There's some modules you can use in your lua scripts:

+* `lmv.stream` - a module for interacting with the stream (drawing text, images, etc).
 * `lmv.audio` - a module for getting audio info and creating spectrum analyzers.
-* `lmv.color` - a module for calculating colors
+* `lmv.color` - a module for calculating colors.
-* `lmv.image` - a module for loading image files
+* `lmv.image` - a module for loading image files.
-* `lmv.frame` - a module for creating image frames
+* `lmv.frame` - a module for creating image frames.
-* `lmv.bdf` - a module for loading BDF fonts
+* `lmv.bdf` - a module for loading BDF fonts.
-* `lmv.file` - a module for filesystem operations
+* `lmv.file` - a module for filesystem operations.
+* `lmv.song` - a module for querying the current song, and to relay messages via MPD.

 These can all be included with the standard `require`, like `local image = require('lmv.image')`

+### The `lmv.stream` module

+The `stream` module is a table with two keys.

+* `stream.video` - an `lmv.frame` module, which represents the current frame of video.
+See the section "The `lvm.frame` module for details.
+  * `stream.video.framerate` - the video framerate
+* `stream.audio` - an `lvm.audio` module, see the section "The `lmv.audio` module" for details.

+The `stream` module has convenience methods for interacting with the video frame, for example, instead of calling `stream.video:draw_rectangle()`, you can call `stream:draw_rectangle()`.

 ### The `lmv.audio` module